RaA-BLNET/Adafruit-Si4713-DynamicRDS/README.md

 BSD license, check license.txt for more information All text above must be included in any redistribution

-To install, use the Arduino Library Manager and search for "Adafruit Si4713 Library" and install the library
+To install, download this code, unpack it and open "adaradio.ino" in the folder /examples/adaradio/